Lake June FISHING

 Lake June Fishing

-Along with being an excellent bass fishery, Lake June is home to quality Black Crappie (Specks), Shellcrackers (Redear Sunfish), Bream, Bluegill, Pickerel catfish.
+Along with being an excellent bass fishery, Lake June is home to quality Black Crappie (Specks), Shellcrackers (Redear Sunfish), Bream, Bluegill, and Pickerel catfish.
 The fishery is full of baitfish such as shad, shiners, and Florida chubs.
-The fishery consists of an ideal environment for excellent deep-water fishing for crappies, bass, bluegills, and a nice sandy bottom with an abundance of healthy shallow water vegetation.
+The fishery consists of an ideal environment for excellent deep-water fishing for crappies, bass, bluegills, and a nice sandy bottom with an abundance of healthy shallow-water vegetation.

-Swim jigs are the primary lures on almost all Florida lakes during the spawn and work great on Lake June.
+Swim jigs are the primary lures on almost all Florida lakes during the spawn and work great on Lake June in Florida.
 Other techniques include soft plastics, spinnerbaits, and live shiners, which are the baits of choice, providing the best results.

 The bass holding along the grass edges will often take crankbaits, swimbaits, hard jerk baits, soft plastics, and live bait.